myexploit/Hunt/README.md

 # Hunt

-The research was conducted using the following account, this was to replicate minimum domain user privileges.
+This research was conducted using the following account, this was to replicate minimum domain user privileges.

 ```
 PS C:\Users\g.white> net user /domain g.white